Chief Constable Ian Hopkins

 Garry is also the National Police Lead for Restorative Justice, Stalking and Harassment and Student Crime.
 Garry has overseen a huge expansion of the use of Restorative Use to give victims a stronger say within the Criminal Justice System whilst seeking to reduce re-offending.
 Garry is committed to improving the response of the police service to the threats from stalking behaviour and promotes greater awareness and better understanding of risk.
 In recognition to of Garry’s commitment to Equality and tackling Hate Crime he was asked to take a National lead for the policing of the Jewish Communities in response to the increasing threat across Europe in 2015.
 Garry has also been awarded the Queens Police Medal for distinguished service.
 The award recognises Garry’s work within GMP, Cheshire and his national work on Neighbourhood Policing, Stalking and especially Restorative Justice.

-ACC Ian Wiggett
+Assistant Chief Constable Ian Wiggett

 Ian Wiggett has 27 years police service, and is currently a Assistant Chief Constable in Greater Manchester Police, with responsibility for Protective Services.
 In this role, he has responsibility for the Specialist Operations Branch which encompasses public order policing, roads policing, mounted, dogs, air and marine support, as well as policing of Manchester Airport.